neuro0x/CoinGenie-contracts/docs/src/contracts/LiquidityLocker.sol/contract.LiquidityLocker.md

 **Author:**
 @neuro_0x

-*A contract for locking Uniswap V2 liquidity pool tokens for specified periods.*
+*A contract for locking Uniswap V2 liquidity pool tokens for specified periods*

 ## State Variables
 ### fee
+*The fee amount to use*

 ```solidity
 uint256 public fee;